 Factors, such as the weather, season and exposure of the shore will affect the distribution and abundance of intertidal organisms and hence timing of the survey is important.
+In general, it is desirable to carry out the survey during suitable ebbing tides.
 For assessing rocky shores it is important to also assess the profile (e.g. presence of rock pools) of the shore and other important abiotic factors (e.g., exposure, season etc).
-When comparisons are required between the same type of shores, standard reference tidal levels should also be recorded (eg., metres above Chart Datum).
+When comparisons are required between the same type of shores, standard reference tidal levels should also be recorded (eg. metres above Chart Datum).